dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 Anyway, comparing it to the Ingress Controller implementation which allows us to pass annotations for the underlying service, it is not satisfying.

 Since we can access to the service, we may be able to add manually the annotation.

-Let's try this.
-Here is a new gateway definition.
+To test this, we will add a new gateway with the following definition.

 ```yaml